BPCI-Robotics/notebook-24-25/notebook.md

 Allen was built on an all-iron drivetrain, based on the clawbot.
 It employed two motors to power the basic drive (motors directly to wheels, no gears).
 Later we had done some testing with using four motors on the drivetrain.

 ### Intake mechanism
 The intake system on Allen was a simple sprocket surrounded with chains that had flaps on them.
 This worked well enough and we weren't really sure how we could improve on this.
+It allowed the robot to pull in a triball, continue to possess it, and eject it into a goal.

 ### Launcher mechanism

 The launcher mechanism was the part which took the most time.
 It also has an unorthodox design.
 It uses a motor to stretch a rubber band and hold it in the tensioned position, then a pneumatic piston pushes a gear to release the axle from the motor.
 This causes the tension to release all at once and launch the triball.
 As you might expect, this design is a bit unreliable, but designs like this really show our creativity when we are short on resources.
 We did not have flex wheels or fly wheels or 600 RPM motors, and we could not afford anything.
 You can see the problems here.

+We used a design like this because of how the Over Under game worked.
+The best strategy was to have a robot which repeatedly launches balls in the preload period, and then to push the pile of balls into the goal.

 ## Problems encountered

 ### Pneumatics failure
 During building and the competition, we had a habit of inflating the pneumatics tank to above its maximum rated pressure to try and fit more air in it.
 We did not realize that this would lead to a failure of the bike pump valve, such that it would not hold air anymore.
 So any mechanism involving pneumatics was off the table, such as our triball launcher.
 We had to change our strategy at this point.

 So we could not launch triballs any more.
+In the picture is the final robot we had to use when we had no launcher mechanism.
 Our only option left was to push around other robots (with two motors?) or to just push triballs into the nets.
 Even that had problems.

 Much later, we had solved this problem by sealing the end of the tank with the bike pump valve, and instead using the tubes themselves to connect to the small outlet of the bike pump.